vidhianand33/Vidhi04-intern-repo/unit_tests.md

 ## Why is it important to mock API calls in tests?

-Reliability: API calls depend on external services, which may change or become unavailable.
+- Reliability: API calls depend on external services, which may change or become unavailable.
 Mocking ensures your tests run regardless of external factors.
-Speed: Real API calls can slow down tests.
+- Speed: Real API calls can slow down tests.
 Mocking them makes tests faster and more efficient.
-Control: Mocking allows you to control the data returned by APIs, which is useful for testing edge cases or error handling.
+- Control: Mocking allows you to control the data returned by APIs, which is useful for testing edge cases or error handling.

 ## What are some common pitfalls when testing asynchronous code?

-Not Waiting for Async Updates:
-Tests might not wait for promises or async actions to complete, leading to errors or failing tests.
+- Not Waiting for Async Updates: Tests might not wait for promises or async actions to complete, leading to errors or failing tests.
 Using await or waitFor can help solve this.
-Mocking Behavior Not Matching Reality:
-When mocking API calls, ensure the mocked behavior closely resembles the real API response (e.g., status codes, data structure).
+- Mocking Behavior Not Matching Reality: When mocking API calls, ensure the mocked behavior closely resembles the real API response (e.g., status codes, data structure).
-Over-Mocking:
-Mocking too many parts of the code can make tests harder to maintain and less accurate.
+- Over-Mocking: Mocking too many parts of the code can make tests harder to maintain and less accurate.
 It's important to strike a balance between testing real functionality and mocking dependencies.
-Not Handling Errors Properly:
-Always test how your components behave when the API fails (e.g., network errors).
+- Not Handling Errors Properly: Always test how your components behave when the API fails (e.g., network errors).
 Neglecting to do this can lead to untested edge cases.

+## Reflection on Testing Redux

+The most challenging part of testing Redux was making sure that the components had access to the Redux store during the tests.
+Since Redux relies on the Provider to pass the store to the components, I had to remember to wrap the components in the Provider in every test that uses useSelector or useDispatch.
+If I missed this step, the test would fail because the components wouldn't be able to access the Redux store, and the hooks would throw errors.

+## How Redux Tests Differ from React Component Tests

+- State Management:
+React Component Tests: You're primarily testing how a component renders, reacts to props, and handles events.
+You check if the UI updates correctly based on user input or state changes.
+Redux Tests: You need to ensure the component correctly interacts with the Redux store.
+This means verifying that the component can access the state using useSelector, and it correctly dispatches actions using useDispatch.

+- Store Integration:
+React Component Tests: Components are tested independently.
+You don't need to worry about how they manage or access global state unless it’s passed as props.
+Redux Tests: Redux tests require the component to be wrapped in a Provider with the store.
+This allows the component to have access to the Redux store, and you're testing if the correct state is read from the store or if actions are properly dispatched.

+- Test Setup Complexity:
+React Component Tests: You typically only need to render the component and check for expected UI changes.
+The setup is straightforward.
+Redux Tests: The setup is more involved because you need to mock or configure the store for testing, which adds a layer of complexity.
+This can include testing if actions modify the state correctly or if selectors retrieve the right data from the store.

+- Focus on Actions & Reducers:
+React Component Tests: You're focused on the rendering logic and user interactions (like button clicks, input changes).
+Redux Tests: You’re also testing actions and reducers.
+You want to ensure that dispatching an action leads to the expected state change, which is not something you test in standard component tests.